‘Young And The Restless’ Spoilers: Vicky Riles Up Phyllis, Jack Seeks Hilary’s Help, Ashley Warns Dina

 Ashley Warns Dina

-Meanwhile, Ashley (Eileen Davidson) is worried bout Abby’s (Melissa Ordway) inquiries about Brent Davis.
+Meanwhile, Ashley (Eileen Davidson) is worried about Abby’s (Melissa Ordway) inquiries about Brent Davis.
 She warns Dina not to talk about him.
 Ashley is terrified about the scandal that could erupt if it becomes public knowledge that she is not a Newman and that Brent Davis is her real father.

 Ashley first found out that John Abbott is not her real father many years ago.
 Her real father was the former tennis pro Brent Davis (Bert Kramer) who had an affair with Dina.
 Brent had reached out to Ashley when he was dying and revealed the truth to her.
 Dina had tried to convince Brent not to reveal the truth.